nakerin7588/Ros-exam-fix/README.md

 then `colcon build` to build up the project

 then you might have too install some additional libraly for this project
-* pyyaml for read or edit or etc .yaml

 ```
 colcon build
 ```